Space-based cm/kg-scale Laser Interferometer for Quantum Gravity

 {\it Results and Discussion---} Let the theoretical value of \(\Sigma - \det(\bm{\mathcal{V}})\) be denoted by \(\beta\), and define \(\Delta = \beta-1.\) Then the probability of observing GIE can be given by:

 where \(p(\Sigma - \det(\bm{\mathcal{V}}))\) is the probability density function.
-For each measurement time, the cumulative probabilities \( P_{\text{obs}}^{\text{GIE}} \) are 8.1\%, 17.9\%, 55.6\%, and 72.7\%, respectively.
-As the result demonstrates an improvement proportional to the square root of the measurement time, extrapolating it suggests that the measurement time required to achieve a probability of 99.7\% is \( 1.8\times10^7 \)~s.
-Although the measurement time becomes 372 days when the 56\% duty cycle is taken into account for 18 mg test masses, it is the same as the one-year operational period of LPF.
+For each measurement time, the cumulative probabilities \( P_{\text{obs}}^{\text{GIE}} \) are 13\%, 34\%, 79\%, and 88\%, respectively.
+As the result demonstrates an improvement proportional to the square root of the measurement time, extrapolating it suggests that the measurement time required to achieve a probability of 99.7\% is \( 3.5\times10^6 \)~s.
+Although the measurement time becomes one year when the duty cycle of 10\% is taken into account for 1 kg test masses, it is the same as the operational period of LPF.

-For comparison, we calculate that the values of $P_{\text{obs}}^{\text{GIE}}$ are 0\%, 3.3\%, 15.9\%, and 25.9\%, respectively, for $\delta = 0.28$ (which corresponds to $\Omega_+ / (2\pi) = 0.001$ Hz).
-In this case, the value of $\Sigma-\det(\bm{\mathcal{V}})$ is 1.007, and compared to the value of 1.02 at $\delta = 0.48$, there is a three-fold difference in $\Delta$.
-Therefore, the integration time required to achieve 99.7\% confidence is expected to differ by a factor of 10.
+For comparison, we calculate the values of $P_{\text{obs}}^{\text{GIE}}$, for $\delta = 0.75$, which corresponds to the distance of $L=4h/3$.
+In this case, the value of $\Sigma-\det(\bm{\mathcal{V}})$ is 1.09, and compared to the value of 1.27 at $\delta = 0.91$, there is a 3-fold difference in $\Delta$.
+Therefore, the integration time required to achieve 99.7\% confidence is expected to differ by a factor of $\sim10$ (see Appendix~\ref{app:F}).
 The result supports this prediction.

-In terms of decoherence, the red region in Fig.~\ref{fig:gammaT} shows the region where the total dissipation given by Eqs.~(\ref{residualgas}), (\ref{radiationscat}), and (\ref{radiationemit}) satisfies $\Gamma T/(2\pi) \leq 10^{-18}\ \mathrm{Hz\cdot K}$.
-Here, we consider a cylindrical mass with 3\% absorption at a wavelength of 1064 nm~\cite{Shiraishi2001,PhysRevB.6.4370}, having radius $R = L \sqrt{2/\pi}$ and height $h = L$, which yields $\Lambda = 2$ for $m/L^3 = \rho \Lambda$ \cite{Miao}.
+In terms of decoherence, the red region in Fig.~\ref{fig:gammaT} shows the region where the total dissipation given by Eqs.~(\ref{residualgas}), (\ref{radiationscat}), and (\ref{radiationemit}) satisfies $\Gamma T/(2\pi) \leq 4.5\times10^{-19}\ \mathrm{Hz\cdot K}$.
+Here, we consider a cylindrical mass with 3\% absorption at a wavelength of 1064 nm~\cite{Shiraishi2001,PhysRevB.6.4370}, with radius $R = 0.5 h$ and center-of-mass separation $L = 1.25h$.
 These test masses are surrounded by a shield at temperature $T_{\rm env}$.
-We assume that the residual gas is an ideal gas consisting of hydrogen at a pressure of $5\times10^{-16}\ \mathrm{Pa}$ at 4 K. The test masses, with an emissivity of 0.04 \cite{PhysRev.28.174}, are cooled by radiation.
+We assume that the residual gas is an ideal gas consisting of hydrogen at a pressure of $5\times10^{-15}\ \mathrm{Pa}$ at 4 K. The test masses, with an emissivity of 0.04 \cite{PhysRev.28.174}, are cooled by radiation.